luvnft/thirdroom/README.md

 ## Creating Your Own Scenes

-Third Room is built on top of the glTF standard 3D file format, you can technically use any tool that exports glTF to create Third Room scenes.
-However, not all of the glTF extensions Third Room uses are supported by every tool.
-We've created the Third Room Unity Exporter for easily creating Third Room scenes from Unity.
+Space is built on top of the glTF standard 3D file format, you can technically use any tool that exports glTF to create Space scenes.
+However, not all of the glTF extensions Space uses are supported by every tool.
+We've created the Space Unity Exporter for easily creating Space scenes from Unity.

 Learn more [here](https://github.com/matrix-org/thirdroom-unity-exporter).

 ## Local Development

-The Third Room client can be ran locally against any Matrix homeserver in development.
+The Space client can be ran locally against any Matrix homeserver in development.

 After you've installed node.js locally, run the following commands.